• Home

 Optimizing starts with a large-bore Bb or C, and may include any of the following changes as needed:

-Enlarging the bore in the barrel and at top of upper joint
+Enlarging the entrance to the upper joint

 Some modified tone holes, pads, or action, especially to tune top and bottom